lgreski/datasciencectacontent/markdown/rprog-overwritingRFunctions.md

     <environment: namespace:base>
     >

-**Bottom Line: **These types of problems can be very difficult to debug in large R programs, so make sure you never use an R function name as a variable in your code.
+**Bottom Line:** These types of problems can be very difficult to debug in large R programs, so avoid using an R function name as a an object in your code unless you have a specific reason for overwriting the function.